NC State Wolfpack: Mascot

-Since 1975, the NC State Wolfpack athletic teams have been represented at athletic events by its mascots, Mr. and Ms. Wuf, who were married on February 28, 1981, by the Demon Deacon at Reynolds Coliseum at halftime of a college basketball game between NC State and Wake Forest.
-The Demon Deacon presided over the wedding.
+Since 1975, the NC State Wolfpack athletic teams have been represented at athletic events by its mascots, Mr. and Ms. Wuf, who were married on February 28, 1981, at Reynolds Coliseum at halftime of a college basketball game between NC State and Wake Forest.
+Wake Forest's Demon Deacon mascot appropriately presided over the nuptials.
 In print, the "Strutting Wolf" is used and is known by the name "Tuffy."
 In September 2010, a purebred Tamaskan dog became the new live mascot, "Tuffy".